JakubFojtik/text-contrast-corrections/README.md

 # Todos

- - does not yet run on lazy-loaded content
+ - does not yet run on lazy-loaded content, e.g. here on GitHub the file view has to be reloaded for the script to work
+ - does not notice partialy-transparent backgrounds
+ - does not save intermediate results